tombenke/easer/README.md

                              request                      [boolean] [default: false]
       -u, --usePdms          Use Pattern Driven Micro-Service adapter to forward REST API calls               [boolean] [default: false]
-          --pdmsTopic        The name of the NATS topic where the REST API calls will be forwarded           [string] [default: "easer"]
           --parseRaw         Enable the raw body parser for the web server.
                                                            [boolean] [default: true]
           --parseJson        Enable the JSON body parser for the web server.